arkency/posts/posts/2014-07-18-6-front-end-techniques-for-rails-developers-part-i-from-big-ball-of-mud-to-separated-concerns.md

 When I work in a Sprockets-based stack I usually create a module definition within application.js to make my new classes accessible globally and namespaced.
 It's quite simple - you can put `Photos = {}` in the body of your `application.js` file.
 Then you can require your new classes.
 They'll be available in a web inspector and in a code in a `Photos` namespace.

-There is a rule of thumb to always start with domain (or use case) first.
+There is a rule of thumb to **always start with domain (or use case)**.
 In our case it's a tiny part of code that encapsulates grayscale photo URL transformation logic:

 ```
 #!coffeescript